FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 2.rst

 Complete QGIS Lesson 1 before starting this lesson.
 Use Lesson 2 to build an urban drainage channel and add culverts to the channel.

+.. note:: This lesson uses an HEC-RAS import.
+Alternate channel development methods are included in the advanced
+          tutorials and coastal tutorials.
+It is not necessary to have a RAS channel.

 This video shows the full process of this tutorial.

 .. youtube:: d2GfNh6OTWU